CloudEngineHub/fprime/Os/Generic/docs/sdd.md

 ## Os::PriorityQueue

 Os::PriorityQueue is an in-memory implementation of Os::Queue.
 It allows projects that desire in-memory queue support to use Os::Queues.
 Os::PriorityQueue allocates memory for its underlying data structures using `new (nothrow)` and deallocates memory with `delete`.
 These actions are taken during `create` and object destruction.
-This implies that Os::PriorityQueue should be instantiated and initialized during system intitialization.
+This implies that Os::PriorityQueue should be instantiated and initialized during system initialization.

 For memory protection, Os::PriorityQueue delegates to Os::Mutex and Os::ConditionVariable.